Azure-Samples/azuresandbox/terraform-azurerm-vnet-app/README.md

 ## Smoke testing

-The following sections provide guided smoke testing of each resource provisioned in this configuration, and should be completed in the order indicated.
+The following sections provide guided smoke testing of each resource provisioned in this configuration, and should be completed in the order indicated ([Step-By-Step Video](https://youtu.be/YkojLAi-Op8)).

 * [Jumpbox smoke testing](#jumpbox-smoke-testing)
 * [Azure Files smoke testing](#azure-files-smoke-testing)